 The Community Public Charter School (Community Middle) is co-located with Murray High School and aims to foster creativity and intellectual curiosity through art and design, experiential learning, mastery, and student agency.
 Our focus on interdisciplinary learning, especially through project-based learning, reflects the division's objective to engage every student.
 As a lab school, Community Middle also exists to design and pilot nontraditional approaches to learning that align to the division's strategic plan with the intent to inform practices more broadly.
+We partner we division's strategic plan with the intent to inform practices more broadly.
 We partner with researchers at UVA and MIT, and we regularly collaborate with the division's comprehensive middle and elementary schools to ensure that we are building practices that are applicable countywide.